unspecifier/quizzler/src/markdown/nha-baseline.md

 A billing and coding specialist is submitting claims through a clearinghouse.
 The specialist should identify that which of the following actions is performed by the clearinghouse?

-- Filing for reimbursement, reconciling payments of paid claims, and resubmitting denied claims to the providername="answer" />
+- Filing for reimbursement, reconciling payments of paid claims, and resubmitting denied claims to the provider
 - Overseeing the federal Medicare and Medicaid programs
 - Helping to develop U.S. standards for electronic data exchange
-- Scrubbing claims, translating them to a standard format, then sending them to various third-party payersme="answer" value="correct" />
+- ✅ Scrubbing claims, translating them to a standard format, then sending them to various third-party payers

 ## Question: 123 of 125